tobiasbriones/blog/philosophy/experience/this-article-represents-a-milestone-for-me-2022-12-18/index.md

 articles of course.

-Articles are about the same idea, sometimes we need to think a bit more to write what has to be written and that leaves cheap articles behind and creates high-quality content.
+Articles are about the same idea, sometimes we need to think a bit more to write **what has to be written** instead of using **generic templates** and that endeavor leaves cheap articles behind and promotes high-quality content.

 ### How I Homogenized My Previous Article